-Are you hearing all about strategy groups, but unsure of how to start them?
+Are you hearing all about reading strategy groups, but unsure of how to start them?
 Do you wonder if they are right for your classroom?
 Hint: they probably are.
-Keep reading to see how I run strategy groups in my classroom.
+Keep reading to see how I run reading strategy groups in my classroom.

 Before we get into all of the details of HOW I lead strategy groups in my classroom, you should download the FOUR free strategy lessons that I’ve created to go along with this blog post.
 This set of materials would be best in a 2nd-4th grade classroom and they can be used at any time of the year.